Welcome

 THERE IS NO ON-SITE REGISTRATION

-NOTE: Early Bird Registration Incentive
+NOTE: Early Bird Registration Extended

 The Richmond Marriott is offering a complimentary 2-night stay with Breakfast for two (2) people in their Fall Line Restaurant to be used during the time of the national conference.
 All persons registering for the early bird rate will have the opportunity for their name to be placed in a drawing.
-Notification of the winner will be provided following the early bird due date of January 31, 2025.
+Notification of the winner will be provided following the early bird due date of February 17, 2025.

 Schedule At-A-Glance